mateusmaso/underscore.prefilter/README.md

 underscore.prefilter [![Build Status](https://travis-ci.org/mateusmaso/underscore.prefilter.svg?branch=master)](https://travis-ci.org/mateusmaso/underscore.prefilter)
 ====================

-This library is an extension for Underscore which allows wraping a conditional function before executing the main one, if true it passes and calls the subsequent method.
+This library is an extension for Underscore which allows wrapping a conditional method before executing the main one, if true it calls the subsequent method.

 ## Features